ktindiana/fetchsep/README.rst

 Run
 ===

-Add the directory to your python path:
-    source env.sh
+Until this repository is finalized into a package, you will need to add the fetchsep directory to your path.
+In Mac, run the command: export PYTHONPATH="$PYTHONPATH:$PWD"

 To run OpSEP to process individual SEP events: